malfattti/garden/The Craft of Research.md

 	- a topic: a starting point for your research (*topos*) from which you can head off in a particular direction and narrow it down from broad to focused
 		- a topic is too broad if you can state it in four or five words: "Free will in Tolstoy"
 	- a topic must be narrowed down by adding words and phrases, specially those deriving from "action" words: "The **conflict** of free will and inevitability in Tolstoy's **description** of three battles in *War and Peace*
-		- lacking these action words make your topic a static thing, and static opics fdo not lead anywhere: "There is free will in Tolstoy's novels.
+		- lacking these action words make your topic a static claim, and  these do not lead anywhere: "There is free will in Tolstoy's novels".
+		- adding